easybuilders/easybuild-docs/docs/hooks.md

 ## Available hooks

-Currently (since EasyBuild v3.7.0), five types of hooks are supported:
+Currently, five types of hooks are supported:

 * `start_hook`, `pre_build_and_install_loop`, `end_hook` and `post_build_and_install_loop` which are triggered *once* before starting software installations,
   and *once* right after completing all installations, respectively.